AuctionJournal/aj-code-doc/auction-lot/fields.md

 - isSellerTaxable

   - Info - check if seller can be taxed
-  - logic - taxable if seller have specific buy back setting and no tax exempt.
-Else if seller have no specific buy back setting and auction is not collecting taxes
+  - logic - Not taxable if seller have specific buy back setting and have tax exempt.
+Else taxable if auction is collecting taxes

 - SellerTax